jgrodziski/set-game/README.md

 Recent math papers published in may 2016 defines an upper bound on how big a set can be with a variable number _n_ of attributes, leading to big advances in "polynomial method" field of mathematics.

 # The SET Game Kata

-## Project setup
-Have at least a JVM and Leiningen installed, then run:
-`lein new reagent set-game +devcards` then
-`lein figwheel`
-then
-`lein figwheel devcards`

-or simply run a repl within the Cursive IDE for instance.

 ## Instructions for the SET game domain logic